If Jesus were to ask you today, “Who do you say that I am?”, what would you reply? A good person? A wise man? A prophet? The Messiah? The Son of God?

 15 “But you,” He asked them, “who do you say that I am?”
 Matthew 16:13-15 (HCSB)

-William Wolfe has stated that the best question one can ask when seeking to share God with a hungry soul is, “Who do you think Jesus is?”.
-This will bring immediate clarity.
+William Wolfe has stated that the most powerful question one can ask a spiritually-hungry soul is, “Who do you think Jesus is?”.
+This brings immediate clarity to the most important question in life.

-Jesus Himself asked the same question of His disciples.
-They had heard the somewhat limited view that others had of Him, but had also seen the countless miracles Jesus performed, far surpassing anything God had done in the past to qualify the authenticity of any prophet.
-And they had observed Jesus character twenty-four hours a day, seven days a week, and would have noticed any human failings or shortcomings.
-We all have them.
+When Jesus asked the question of His disciples, He heard some of the limited views that others had of Him.
+But His apostles had seen first-hand the countless miracles Jesus performed, far surpassing anything God had done in the past to verify the authenticity for any of the prophets.
+And they had observed Jesus’ character twenty-four hours a day, seven days a week, and would have noticed any human failings, sins, or shortcomings if He had them.
+He did not.

 16 Simon Peter answered, “You are the Messiah, the Son of the living God!”